amryalafifi-stack/Frontend-Password-Generator/README.md

 });

-Additionally, the clipboard button allows users to quickly copy their password.
-The script retrieves the current password and uses the browser’s clipboard API to copy it, followed by a confirmation alert:
+The clipboard button retrieves the current password and copies it to the user’s clipboard:

 clipboardBtn.addEventListener("click", () => {
     const password = resultEl.textContent;